-- Testing the underlying data provided to the actuary and confirming that these agree to underlying records; - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary; - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary; - The actuarial methods and assumptions employed, specifically assumed future investment returns, the difference between the future investment returns and the rates of CPI inflation and assumed mortality rates of the pensioners. - Evaluating the related disclosures about the Scheme's vested benefits, and the risks attached to them which is included in Note 12 to the Scheme's financial statements. - Assessing the related disclosures concerning the Scheme's actuarial deficit and any plan by the Crown to fund benefit payments as they fall due.
+- Testing the underlying data provided to the actuary and confirming that these agree to underlying records; - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary; - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary; - The actuarial methods and assumptions employed, specifically the discount rate, the rate of future pension increases and the assumed mortality rates of the pensioners, including the reasonableness of significant changes made to these assumptions in the current year. - Evaluating the related disclosures about the Scheme's vested benefits, and the risks attached to them which is included in Note 12 to the Scheme's financial statements. - Assessing the related disclosures concerning the Scheme's actuarial deficit and any plan by the Crown to fund benefit payments as they fall due.